 url of the election in

 the message that they send (by email, by postal mail).
 For sending the

 credentials by email, it is possible to use the

 sources (see the auditor section below for how to get the sources).

 After editing this program according to the appropriate settings, they

 Voting phase.
 As soon as the election is open, and at the end of the election, it is expected that the credential authority:

 verifies that the number of voters corresponds to the voter list used during the setup, as well as the total weight of the election in case of a weighted vote, and that the fingerprint of the voter list corresponds to the fingerprint saved before, for instance using one of the commands suggested here;

-verifies that the fingerprint of the list of the public credentials corresponds to the one displayed close to his name;
+verifies that the fingerprint of the list of the public credentials corresponds to the one displayed close to their name;

-during the election, the credential authority can, when a voter asks, send him again his private credential if he lost it.
+during the election, the credential authority can, when a voter asks, send them again their private credential if they lost it.